 I am a huge fan of multi-tasking products because they can be such time savers.

-I started buying my son the Dove Men + Care line because they offer fresh scented, dual purpose products like Body + Face Wash and Shampoo + Conditioner, which should making showering faster a breeze (key word here being should).
+They offer fresh scented, dual purpose products like Body + Face Wash and Shampoo + Conditioner, which should making the teen in shower situation move a whole lot faster (key word here being should).

 5. Tough love

 When all else fails and the showers still haven’t gotten any faster and you find yourself losing your voice due to yelling hurry up over and over again outside the bathroom door, then it is time for a little tough love.

 Turn the the temperature down, let the cold water flow and watch your teen shower the fastest you have ever seen them shower in your life!